Next Mission Group Chrome Extension

 Tools

-JavaScript, Chrome Extension APIs, Wix Velo, JWT-based auth, ontology design, heuristic scoring, LLM integration, product architecture documentation.
+JavaScript, Chrome Extension APIs (Manifest V3), Wix Velo, JWT auth, ontology modeling, heuristic scoring, LLM integration, product and architecture documentation.

 Authors